ryanorsinger/what-is-programming/README.md

 ## Summary and rationale
 - Overview of what is programming?
-- How is programming vs. coding?
+- What is programming vs. "coding"?
 - How to program

 ## Live Site